Turnaround Project Planning Primer - Sources of Information

 In addition to these paper files, you should save in a secure place, a computer disk (CD-ROM/DVD-ROM/etc.) containing a back-up of all your data files.
 Label, date and store the media properly.

-The Turnaround Project Planning Primer is an abridged version of the Planning Handbook that is bundled with the ATC Professional project management software for shutdowns / turnarounds.
+The Turnaround Project Planning Primer is an abridged version of the STO Planning Handbook.

 For further reading, we also recommend Joel Levitt's Managing Maintenance Shutdowns and Outages.